carlosperate/awesome-microbit/README.md

 - [Video Series from The Maker Movies](https://www.youtube.com/playlist?list=PLD0HD_3AJljXDWoasq2x5gHmkKeV7cc-P) - List of short, introductory videos for anyone wanting to get started with the micro:bit.
 - [SparkFun video resources](https://sparkfuneducation.com/video-resources/microbit.html) - Growing list of video resources for the micro:bit.
 - [SamCodes YouTube Playlist](https://www.youtube.com/playlist?list=PLumNlyd5JxxegaAVScP7Qm1AXPtJdGBCq) - Video tutorials showing how to  use different electronic components and features of the micro:bit.
-- [Fun with Zephyr Project and BBC micro:bit](https://www.youtube.com/watch?v=ZZRbIpVJGns) - This presentation shows how Zephyr empowers the BBC micro:bit devices and its Bluetooth chip to do fun things.
 - [Behind the MakeCode Hardware](https://www.youtube.com/playlist?list=PLMMBk9hE-SeqDYtw9pGNPsQ10V_EGMyGe) - Collection of videos explaining the basics on how different hardware components work.
 - [MicroPython for micro:bit Workshop](https://www.youtube.com/playlist?list=PLPK2l9Knytg6SygFSODc3H1JL4KEm-Ruv) - Collection of videos explaining how to use the micro:bit features with MicroPython.
 - [Grade 10 micro:bit Tutorials](https://www.youtube.com/playlist?list=PLo6KSCBvKXc92f7p8ONiBeWAJKIqNpKlr) - Collection of short videos showing how to use micro:bit MakeCode blocks and features.